|

 that was a pretty dumb thing to say.
 In my defense, I was not the first man to ever

-have his conscience and libido fight a vicious civil war.
+have his conscience and libido locked in a vicious civil war.

-While Victoria was gone on her vacation, I did a lot of
+While she was gone on her vacation, I did a lot of

 thinking.
 Whenever I was not lusting for Victoria, I wondered why

-husband, a man who by all accounts treated her well.
+husband.
+This was a man who by her own account had treated her well

-seeing her gone four nights out of seven, but who could
+seeing his wife gone four nights out of seven, but who could

 blame him?
 Why not cut